wp-plugins/jquery-maximage/readme.txt

 == Screenshots ==

-1. Description Here
+1. The main overview of the slideshow
-2. Another Desc
+2. jQuery Maximage works with the already implemented WP Media Uploader